 I don’t practice in black either, I practice in all white.
 In fact, I don’t remember ever practicing in black, certainly not when I was dedicated to Hellenic Polytheism anyway.
 As far as the “New Age Gaea statue”, even though I no longer have that and prefer more classical depictions, I don’t see a problem with it.
 Gaea is the living Earth, which is what that statue represented.
 Besides, you will be very hard pressed to find a classical statue of Gaea today, so like you said, we use what is possible to be used at this time.
 It’s alright for you to only use what’s possible for you, but it’s not alright for me to.
 That’s balanced.

 Stilian Ariston: I think my statement regarding “reconstruct everything” was very clear.
-It is not a matter of personal likes or choices.
+It is not a matter of personal likes or dislikes.
 We didn’t reconstruct everything, but everything we have reconstructed is ancient greek.
-We adjusted Hellenismos to the present age, we didn’t modernize our Tradition, for we reject Modernism and understand our Tradition as an alternative to christianity, its religious products (occultism, “NeoPaganism”, New age etc.) and to western world and thinking.
+We adjusted Hellenismos to the present age, we didn’t modernize our Tradition, for we understand our Tradition as an alternative to christianity, its religious products (Occultism, “NeoPaganism”, New age etc.) and to the western world in general.

 Socrates was murdered because of political reasons.
 And he never stated “I know, that I know nothing”, Arkesilaos did.
 He just denied to be wise.
 The Temple in Thessaloniki belongs to the Epsilon-Followers.
-Epsilon is a modern “greek” phenomenon and part of the so-called “Helleno- or Archaeocentrism” (the “new age” movement of modern Greece).
+Epsilon is a modern “greek” phenomenon and part of the so-called “Helleno- or Archaeocentrism” (the “New age-movement” of modern Greece).
 The architecture of the “Temple” is hardly hellenic.
-Just google “greek temples” and you will understand what I mean.
+Just google “greek temples” and you will see what I mean.
 Yes, you are a “Hellenic Polytheist” with “hellenic Blood”.
 And you are Superman, Wolverine and Spiderman.
 Of course you are.

 “Secondly, if you don’t believe in building temples, you are hardly “reconstructing”” traditional practices.
 There were scores of temples all over ancient Greece.”

 I think that you and I have nothing in common and that the “Greek” Gods of “NeoPaganism” are not the Gods of the Greeks.
-Hellenism is traditionalism, always has been.
+Hellenism is tradition, always has been.
 There are no “denominations” within today’s Hellenism, unless you prefer to call stoicism or platonism a “denomination”.
-You created your own stuff, defined other religions and present your new cult as being part of an ethnic religion.
-That’s why we reject “NeoPaganism”, and that’s why Lakota declared war against you, but you will never get it, because you don’t want to.
-I must Apologize to you, now I begin realise that you don’t try to deceive others, you actually believe that you are a Hellenic Polytheist.
+You have created your own stuff, defined an other religion and presented your new cult as being part of an ethnic religion.
+That’s why we reject “NeoPaganism”, and that’s why the Lakota declared war against you, but you will never get it, because you don’t want to.
+I must apologize to you, now I begin to realise that you don’t try to deceive others, you actually believe that you are a Hellenic Polytheist.
 If a “neopagan” can be a Hellenic Polytheist, than Muslims and Christians can be Hellenic Polytheists too, right?
 They just have to “believe only in the Greek” gods, regardless of whether they PRACTICE Hellenism or honour the Gods in a christian, “neopagan” or jewish way.
-It is time for you to read Martin Nilssons or Paul Veynes Books.
+It is time for you to read some books of Martin Nilssons or Paul Veyne.
 You are incredible misinformed.